ValueMelody/melody-auth/docs/admin-panel.md

     cd melody-auth/server
     wrangler d1 execute melody-auth --command="insert into user_role (userId, roleId) values (1, 1)"
     ```
-4. Refresh the admin panel page.
+4. Logout and login again.
 You should now have full access.